 For additional forms of currency symbols, see Fullwidth Forms (U+FFE0..U+FFE6).
+Ancient Roman coin symbols, for such coins and values as the denarius and as, are encoded in the Ancient Symbols block (U+10190..U+101CF).

 15.2 Letterlike Symbols